 Once the “plan” is ready, print it, without the neck.
 Since most of you won't have an A2 printer, it will consist of several pages which you'll need to glue together.
 Again, do this accurately!
 You can draw some additional lines onto the page borders before printing to improve accuracy (see image at the right).
 What you then have, is a complete “paper guitar”.
 If you plan to make the pick guard yourself too, make a separate print-out of it.

 Of course, you can also do this without a computer.
-If you're using paper & pencils, you should draw your guitar at a reduced scale (like 1/4), and when you're satisfied with the design, you can enlarge it to real-life size on a large sheet, by measuring distances on your sketch and multiplying them by the scale factor.
+If you are using paper & pencils, you should draw your guitar at a reduced scale (like 1/4), and when satisfied with the design, you can enlarge it to real-life size on a large sheet, by measuring distances on your sketch and multiplying them by the scale factor.

 Once you have your ‘paper guitar’ plan, you can easily transfer it onto the wood: cut out the guitar, lay it on top and use a marker to draw the shape.
 Cut away all parts in the paper which should be in a hole in the wood, and draw these holes too.
 The same with drill holes.
 (Imagine you'd have to determine all those positions by measuring only!)
 It can, of course, be easier to just lay the component itself onto your block of wood, and then mark its position and the position of the drill holes.
 This is something you'll have to see for yourself, as there are no general rules.